-Nursing Care (nursing practice) is defined as competently providing all aspects of the nursing process in accordance with Chapter 4723 of the Ohio Revised Code (ORC), which is the law regulating the Practice of Nursing in Ohio.
+Nursing Care (nursing practice ) is defined as competently providing all aspects of the nursing process in accordance with Chapter 4723 of the Ohio Revised Code (ORC), which is the law regulating the Practice of Nursing in Ohio.
 The law gives the Ohio Board of Nursing the authority to establish and enforce the requirements for licensure of nurses in Ohio.
 This law, also, defines the practice of both registered nurses and licensed practical nurses.
-All activities listed in the definitions, including the supervision of nursing care, constitute the practice of nursing and therefore require the nurse to have a current valid license to practice nursing in Ohio.
+All activities listed in the definitions, including the supervision of nursing care, constitute the practice of nursing in Ohio.